-- The Fourth Noble Truth is described by the Noble Eightfold Path. - One gets rid of the cravings for worldly things by following the eight steps in the Noble Path starting with Ariya Sammā Diţţhi. - As we saw earlier Sammā Diṭṭhi leads to Sammā Sankappa.
-Then Sammā Sankappa lead to Sammā Vācā, Sammā Kammana, and so on all the way to Sammā Samādhi and eventually to Sammā vimutti or Arahantship.
+The Fourth Noble Truth is described by the Noble Eightfold Path.
+One gets rid of the cravings for worldly things by following the eight steps in the Noble Path starting with Ariya Sammā Diţţhi.

 A listener: Until we have no desire for worldly things, we cannot escape suffering.